ShoCremers/DL_project/docs/README.md

  As per [1] and theory, since our training dataset is not huge, the dimensionality of hidden layers should be kept small in order to avoid overfitting.

  #### Training the model
-The model was trained for 500 epochs with the batch size of 64.
+The model was trained for 500 epochs with a batch size of 64.

  #### Regularisation
 Two regularization techniques were used during the training.
 One was the addition of the noise on the LSTM weights and biases.
-A gaussian noise with mean of 0 and standard deviation of 0.01 was added to make the model more robust from the noise in the data.
+Gaussian noise with mean of 0 and standard deviation of 0.01 was added to make the model more robust from the noise in the data.
 The following shows the implementation of weight noise in the model.

 ```
 def add_noise_to_weights(self):